 We are the body of Christ.
 His Spirit is with us.

 The peace of the Lord be always with you.
 And also with you.
 All share with each other a 'COVIDsafe' sign of peace OFFERTORY As the gifts of bread and wine are brought forward, a monetary collection for the life of St. John's is taken.
 Please give by contributing to the collection plate, or at the paypoint at the rear of the church OFFERTORY HYMN 'Love is his word'

-- 1. Love is his word, love is his way, feasting with friends, fasting alone, living and dying, rising again, love, only love, is his way. - Richer than gold is the love of my Lord: better than splendour and wealth. - 2.
+Love is his word, love is his way, feasting with friends, fasting alone, living and dying, rising again, love, only love, is his way.

+Richer than gold is the love of my Lord: better than splendour and wealth. - 2.
 Love is his way, love is his mark, sharing his last Passover feast, Christ at his table, host to the twelve, love, only love, is his mark.
-Refrain - 3.
-Love is his mark, love is his sign, bread for our strength, wine for our joy, 'This is my body, this is my blood', love, only love, is his sign.
+Refrain - Love is his mark, love is his sign, bread for our strength, wine for our joy, 'This is my body, this is my blood', love, only love, is his sign.
 Refrain - 4.
 Love is his name, love is his law.
 Hear his command, all who are his: 'Love one another, I have loved you.'
-Love, only love, is his law. - 5.
-Love is his law, love is his word: love of the Lord, Father and Word, love of the Spirit, God ever one.
+Love, only love, is his law.
+Refrain - Love is his law, love is his word: love of the Lord, Father and Word, love of the Spirit, God ever one.
 Love, only love, is his word.
-Refrain Refrain Luke Connaughton 1917-79 alt.
-(TiS 534) PRAYER FOR RECEIVING THE OFFERTORY Blessed are you, Lord, God of all creation.
+Refrain Luke Connaughton 1917-79 alt.

+PRAYER FOR RECEIVING THE OFFERTORY

+Blessed are you, Lord, God of all creation.
 Through your goodness we have these gifts to share.
 Accept and use our offerings for your glory and for the service of your kingdom.
 Blessed be God forever.

-THE GREAT THANKSGIVING All remain standing The Lord be with you.
+THE GREAT THANKSGIVING

+All remain standing

+The Lord be with you.
 And also with you.

 Lift up your hearts.
 We lift them to the Lord.

 Let us give thanks to the Lord our God.
 It is right to give our thanks and praise.
-The Great Thanksgiving Prayer continues to the following Therefore, with angels and archangels, and with all the company of heaven, we proclaim your great and glorious name, for ever praising you and singing:

-The Great Thanksgiving Prayer continues to the following ...Let us proclaim the mystery of faith

-The Great Thanksgiving Prayer ends with the following ... songs of never ending praise.
+The Great Thanksgiving Prayer continues to the following Therefore, with angels and archangels, and with all the company of heaven, we proclaim your great and glorious name, for ever praising you and saying: SANCTUS Holy, Holy, Holy Lord, God of power and might, Heaven and earth are full of your glory, Hosanna in the highest.
+BENEDICTUS Blessed is he who comes in the name of the Lord.
+Hosanna in the highest.
+The Great Thanksgiving Prayer continues to the following ...Let us proclaim the mystery of faith Christ has died, Christ is risen.
+Christ will come again.
+The Great Thanksgiving Prayer ends with the following ... now and for ever.